aaronbloomfield/slp/docs/hw-frameworks.md

 Unlike Ruby on Rails, you can name the Django project anything you want, and put it in any directory that you want.
 Although naming it `djangohw` and putting it in our home directory on the course server would not be bad ideas.

-The task for the Django part of this homework is to go through all six parts of the introductory tutorial, found [here](https://docs.djangoproject.com/en/1.10/intro/) (the "Tutorial" line in the "First steps" section).
+The task for the Django part of this homework is to go through all *seven* parts of the introductory tutorial, found [here](https://docs.djangoproject.com/en/1.10/intro/) (the "Tutorial" line in the "First steps" section).
 Make sure you are going through the 1.10 version!

 A few notes on that tutorial (these were notes from a previous version of the tutorial, so take these with a grain of salt):